This guide provides information about how to install a set of Disruptive Technologies sensors and cloud connectors.

 DT Studio will show signal strength as a number of bars for each sensor and whether the sensor is operating in normal or high power (Boost) mode.

-The UI is optimized to work on a mobile phone and can be used as an interactive tool to inspect the signal range in the target environment.
+The user interface is optimized to work on a mobile phone and can be used as an interactive tool to inspect the signal range in the target environment.

 When touched, each sensor will trigger a Connectivity Status update to DT Studio.